rsemihkoca/ExpenseManagementApp/README.md

 #### Description:
 Update an expense record by expense request ID.
 Authorized users: <b>[Admin]</b>.\
 Updating expense as approved do not fire background job.
 Only approve endpoint fires background job.
+This endpoint can be used if expens is paid manually.

 ### Delete Expense
 <table>